SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-open-view.md

 inject(WorkbenchRouter).navigate(['../path/to/view'], {relativeTo});
 ```

-The navigation can be passed additional data in the form of matrix params and/or state.
-The view can read matrix params from `ActivatedRoute.params`, and state from `WorkbenchView.state`.
+The navigation can be passed additional data in the form of matrix params, data, and state.
+The view can read matrix params from `ActivatedRoute.params`, data from `WorkbenchView.navigationData` and state from `WorkbenchView.navigationState`.

 ```ts
 import {inject} from '@angular/core';